ignaciokairuz/ignaciokairuz/README.md

 - 🌱 I’m currently learning web scraping

-- 🤝 I’m looking for help with building roadmap to work with AI projects
+- 🤝 I’m looking for help with building a roadmap in order to be able to work with AI projects

 <!-- 📝 I often write articles about things I'm learning [here](https://ignaciokairuz.com.ar/blog)-->

 - 💬 Ask me about anything, I am happy to help;

-- 📫 How to reach me : ikairuz@fi.uba.ar ➡️️ ✉️️
+- 📫 How to reach me ? : ikairuz@fi.uba.ar ➡️️ ✉️️

 - 👀 I’m interested in artificial inteligence